phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 43: February 23, 2019

+**Today's Progress**: Played a more with the use of the reduce() method and some arrow functions.
+Looks like I'm getting the hang of it.
+Will work out some usable examples for my JS reference sheet.

+**Thoughts:**

 ### Day 42: February 22, 2019

 **Today's Progress**: Studied some theory and practiced some excercises on the reduce() method.
 Very useful method, with a lot of options.
 Still suprised how often it can be applied to shorten code.
 However it doesn't make code easier to read...